Danialsamadi/vpn-scraper/README.md

 1. **Run the application:**

-    - Use your IDE to run the `VPNConfigScraperFrame` class or compile and run the project from the command line.
+    - Use your IDE to run the `Main` class or compile and run the project from the command line.

 2. **Fetch Configurations:**